gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 the hard part.
 Building a top-notch business and dealing with a complex medical issue share a trait: both are highly dimensional, and there's no recipe.

-Being wary of thin advice, I'm writing an account first and a collection of the lessons-learned second.
-I greatly benefit from the hindsight - my extremely unusual choices worked out.
+Being wary of thin advice, I'm writing an account first, and a collection of the lessons learned second.
+I greatly benefit from hindsight - my extremely unusual choices worked out.
 However, I fully recognize that a downright failure was as likely of an outcome.
 I could have as easily burned an enormous amount of money and people's goodwill and have nothing to show for it.

-I'm writing from a somewhat privileged position, even if in the depths of the struggle, it felt anything but a privilege.
-So it's a story about how not to screw up your privilege.
+I'm writing from a somewhat privileged position of a member of one of the most high-flying industries of our time.
+Even if it felt anything but a privilege in the depths of the struggle.
+So it's a story about how not to screw up your advantage.
 It's a story of how not to punk out.

 My intention is not to be brief.
 I'm writing how I wish somebody else told me everything I know now when I was running around looking for a solution or just a